coryhouse/react-flux-starter-kit/README.md

 # ARCHIVED: React with Flux Starter Kit

-[Building Applications with React and Flux](https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents) on Pluralsight has been updated to use create-react-app.
-So this repo is no longer relevant.
-So this repo is now marked archived for historical purposes.
+[Building Applications with React and Flux](https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents) on Pluralsight has been updated to use create-react-app and other more modern tooling.
+So this repo is no longer related to the course.
+So I'm marking this repo as archived for historical purposes.

 ## This starter kit gives you the following: